Parent Reports - Creating and Managing Report Templates (pre release feature guide)

 If the template already contains any placeholders they'll be listed on the right.
 All the available placeholders are shown on the left.

 You can copy placeholders from the Parent Report Templates page.
-Initially, you'll see a list of placeholders relating to Pupil Details - Name, Class, Year Group, Attendance, etc - which are likely to go at the top of your report.
+Initially, you'll see a list of placeholders relating to Assessments.
+All assessments used in your school are availble.
 Click on the Display Placeholders for dropdown to see the other options.

 Let's make our way through our blank report and add in the necessary placeholders.